 How It Helps: Antioxidant, supports immune health, may reduce oxidative stress.

-Research Support: High-dose IV studies show reduced inflammation; oral benefits less clear..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: High-dose IV studies show reduced inflammation; oral benefits less clear.

 Caution: High oral doses may cause GI upset.